 You can still apply to protect your lifetime allowance by applying to HMRC for Fixed or Individual Protection 2016.
 The deadline for making an application is 5 April 2025.
-See www.gov.uk/guidance/pension-schemes-protect-your-lifetime-allowance for more information.
+See

 LTA Enhancements - You may have applied for these if you transferred a pension to the UK from overseas or you were awarded a pension credit as part of a divorce/dissolution of a civil partnership.